cnmipss-web/cnmi-pss-main/docs/automated_testing/cnmipssorg.md

 ## Scrapy Crawler

 Scrapy is used to monitor the CNMI PSS District Website for broken links and images.
-The scrapy crawlers are located in the `test/cnmipss_tests/crawler` directory of the source repository.
+The scrapy crawlers are located in the `test/cnmipss_tests/crawler` directory of the cnmipss-main source repository.
 These crawlers can be run manually with the commands `scrapy crawl images` and `scrapy crawl links`.
 Currently the Linode server is configured to run these crawlers weekly as a cron job prior to running the selenium tests.

 ## axe-crawler Accessibility Testing